 – A funnel – New motor oil – New coolant

 With the engine still running, locate the drain plug at the bottom of the oil pan and place your container underneath it.
-Carefully remove the drain plug and allow all ofthe old fluid to drain out completely.
-Once finished, replace thedrain plug and refill your system with fresh motor oil accordingto your manufacturer’s recommendations.
+Carefully remove the drain plug and allow all of the old fluid to drain out completely.
+Once finished, replace the drain plug and refill your system with fresh motor oil, following your manufacturer’s recommendations.

-Next, empty outyour radiator completely and refill it with fresh coolantand distilled water in equal parts.
+Next, empty your radiator and refill it with a mixture of fresh coolant and distilled water in equal parts.

 How to Flush Engine Oil With Diesel

-Most people don’t realize that you can actually flush engine oil with diesel.
-It’s a pretty simple process and only takes a few minutes.
+Most people are unaware that it is possible to flush engine oil with diesel.
+It’s a straightforward process that only takes a few minutes.
 Here’s how to do it:

 1. Remove the dipstick from your vehicle and insert it into the container of diesel fuel.
 2. Slowly turn the dipstick so that the diesel fuel begins to fill up the engine oil chamber.
 3. Continue turning the dipstick until all of the engine oil has been replaced with diesel fuel.

 4. Re-insert the dipstick into your vehicle and start the engine.
-Let it run for a few minutes so that the new oil can circulate throughout the system.
+Allow it to run for a few minutes, allowing the new oil to circulate throughout the system.

 Conclusion

-If your car’s oil system becomes clogged, it can cause serious engine damage.
+If your car’s oil system becomes clogged, it can cause severe engine damage.
 The best way to prevent this is to regularly flush the system.
 Here’s how:

 Drain the old oil and replace the filter.
 Pour in a quart of fresh oil and run the engine for a few minutes.
-Turn off the engine and let it sit for 10 minutes so the oil can settle.
+Please turn off the engine and let it sit for 10 minutes, allowing the oil to settle.

 Repeat steps 2-4 until all the fresh oil has been used.